black-sheep-dev/harbour-mlsmanager/README.md

 ## Available Countries
-At the moment 185 different countries are available. \
+At the moment 185 different countries are available.

+## Available Regions
+- Africa
+- Asia
+- Australia and Oceania
+- Europe
+- North America
+- South America

-If you need more, let me know in comment section.
+If you need more, let me know.

 ## How to use